Contact Us | Search

 WMS-Padaki_team photo

-From the left: Dr. Minu, Dr. Priyadarshini, Dr. Mamatha and team mentor Dr. Rashmi
+From left: Dr. Minu, Dr. Priyadarshini, Dr. Mamatha, and team mentor Dr. Rashmi

+The team conducted a half-day workshop on November 4, 2022, for undergraduate students with the focus on research skills, project proposal writing, and ethical concerns.
 A total of 18 students participated in the workshop.
-Following the workshop, the students were asked to submit brief concept notes on research related to tuberculosis to compete for a scholarship to do a small research project.
-A total of 12 students were selected to work on 6 different projects under the mentorship of Dr. Minu, Dr. Priyadarshini and Dr. Mamatha after obtaining ethical clearance.
+Following the workshop, the students were asked to submit brief concept notes on tuberculosis-related research.
+A total of 12 students were selected for a small scholarship to work on six different projects under the mentorship of senior PEER team members Dr. Minu Rose Mani, Dr. Priyadarshini Padaki, and Dr. Mamatha V. after obtaining ethical clearance.

 Back to WSMP Grant Recipients